Pachystegia: Description

 Pachystegia is adapted to drought, and grows on dry inland hills and coastal cliffs – it is often restricted to inaccessible rocky bluffs and cliffs, out of the reach of introduced sheep, goats, and rabbits.
 It often occurs with the other drought-tolerant shrubs Veronica hulkeana and Brachyglottis monroi.
 All species are low spreading shrubs with leaves that are thick and leathery and white-furred below.
 Their white daisy flowers have distinctive large buds covered with overlapping scales.
 Hybridisation between described and undescribed species is common; some hybrid cultivars of P. insignis and P. minor are popular around the world as garden plants.

 Distribution

 The entire genus is endemic to Marlborough and North Canterbury in the South Island of New Zealand.
 Pachystegisa insignis is widespread, found from the Wairau River in the north to the Waiau Uwha River in Canterbury.
 P. rufa and P. minor have much smaller ranges, and the latter is considered a threatened species.
 Pachystegia species are often found on the coast, but they occur as far inland as Molesworth Station and the Upper Awatere River valley.
-The most endangered is the Ōhau rock daisy, an undescribed species found only on Ōhau Point north of Kaikoura.
+The most endangered is the Ōhau rock daisy, an undescribed species found only on Ōhau Point north of Kaikōura.